Renzzo98/MiCiudadano/README.md

-# Mi Ciudadano --- U.S. Citizenship Test Practice
+# Mi Ciudadano: U.S. Citizenship Test Practice

 An interactive web application designed to help users prepare for the U.S. Citizenship Test.
 Built with Angular and featuring a military-inspired design theme, this application provides an engaging way to practice citizenship test questions.